top of page

 Forests both store and release significant amounts of carbon as part of a natural cycle.
 Responsible forest management not only reduces a forest’s potential as a carbon source, it can also increase the effect of its carbon storage capacity.

-Our solution enable paper and wood fiber producers to deliver material in existing supply chains of plastic products.
+Our solution enables wood fiber producers to deliver material in existing supply chains of plastic products.

 dorelys-smits-UuX-Le3bfzc-unsplash_edite